-D. L. Sidebottom et al., "Increased Radiative Lifetime of Rare Earth-doped Zinc Oxyhalide Tellurite Glasses," Applied Physics Letters, American Institute of Physics (AIP), Jan 1997.
+D. L. Sidebottom et al., "Increased Radiative Lifetime of Rare Earth-doped Zinc Oxyhalide Tellurite Glasses," Applied Physics Letters, vol. 71, American Institute of Physics (AIP), Oct 1997.

 Materials Science and Engineering